 The counterparties to such transactions will be selected on the basis of certain criteria.
 While there are no predetermined legal status or geographical criteria applied in the selection of the counterparties, these elements are typically taken into account in the selection process.
 The counterparties to such transactions must be subject to prudential supervision rules considered by the CSSF as equivalent to those prescribed by Community law and specialised in this type of transaction.
-The counterparties to such transactions will typically be financial institutions headquartered in an OECD member state and have directly or at parent-level an investment grade credit rating from an internationally recognised rating agency.
+The counterparties to such transactions will typically be financial institutions headquartered in an OECD member state.
+The Fund will seek to appoint counterparties from a list of approved counterparties who have undergone a credit risk analysis by the security lending agent taking into account CSSF rules on counterparty selection, and whose ratings so rated by Standard & Poor's or Moody's Investor Services or Fitch Ratings must not be lower than BBB+, Baal, or bbb+.
+The Fund will therefore only enter into securities lending transactions with such counterparties that are subject to prudential supervision rules considered by the CSSF as equivalent to those prescribed by EU law and approved by the Management Company and have directly or at parent-level an investment grade credit rating from an internationally recognised rating agency.
 Details of the selection criteria and a list of approved counterparties is available from at the registered office of the Fund/Management Company.